rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMssql.md

 - There is a single argument of type MssqlRestoreEstimateV1Input.
 - Returns MssqlRestoreEstimateResult.
+### databaserestorefiles
+Provides a list of database files to be restored for the specified restore or export operation.

+- There is a single argument of type MssqlGetRestoreFilesV1Input.
+- Returns V1MssqlGetRestoreFilesV1Response.
 ### databases
 Paginated list of Microsoft SQL Databases.